How to Fix Slow Mac After macOS Sonoma Update

 12. Revert to macOS Ventura or clean install macOS Sonoma

-The final option to improve your device performance is to either entirely revert to macOS Ventura or Monterey or do a fresh and clean install for macOS Sonoma.
+The final option to improve your device performance is to either entirely revert to macOS Ventura or Monterey or do a fresh and clean install for macOS Sequoia.
 This will help clean your device thoroughly, and you can do this by:

 Revert back to Ventura: